hoast/hoastig/README.md

 ### Source directories

 The source directories are a list of paths relative to the where the program is executed from and can be defined in the configuration file.
 This list can used to split parts of a site up in, for instance a theme and content directory.
 Each directory in the list will overwrite the previous one in the order they are provided in if duplicate files are found.
-Each source directory follows the following pattern of optional sub directories.
+Each source directory follows the following pattern of optional sub directories and files.

 * `content`: Content files, each file will be transformed into a page.
 Files should have the `.hbs`, `.html`, or `.md` extension.
 Extension are eventually converted to `.html` if they are not already.
 Extension can also be chained so that a markdown file can include handlebar partials for instance.
 For example `page.hbs.md` will first be transformed from markdown to html, then it will be read as handlebars and transformed to html again, this time giving it the `.html` extension.
 Finally the resulting or pre-existing `.html` files will be minified.
 * `decorators`: Handlebar decorators.
 Files should have the `.js` extension.
 The file should export a single handlebars decorator compatible function.